- Local Court Rules

 A. Initial case filings will require all parties to be identified, the Plaintiff’s Attorney, case type, case subtype, ad damnum if required and the document being filed.
 These fields for all filings after the initial pleading will be automatically included and only new parties, attorneys or documents need be indicated.

-B. Upon good cause shown, the Court may allow a non-registered user to file a document or pleading using the conventional manner of filing.
-In those circumstances, the Clerk of the Circuit Court shall scan conventionally filed documents into the electronic file as text-searchable PDF documents.
+B. Upon good cause shown, the Court may allow a document or pleading to be filed in a specific case using a nonelectronic manner of filing.
+In those circumstances, the Clerk of the Circuit Court shall scan nonelectronically filed documents into the electronic file as text-searchable PDF documents..

 C. Physical items for which a photograph may be substituted may be electronically imaged and e-filed.
 Items not conducive to electronic filing, such as physical exhibits for which an image will not suffice shall be filed in their physical form at the Office of the Clerk of the Circuit Court or in the courtroom, as directed by Order of Court.
-The Motion and Notice of Motion for permission to file any of these physical items may be done electronically in e-filed cases.
+The Motion and Notice of Motion for permission to file any of these physical items shall be done electronically.

 Back to the Top

-A. Subscribers filing an electronic document that requires an original signature certify by so filing that the original signed document exists in the subscriber’s possession.
-Unless otherwise ordered by the Court, the subscriber shall maintain and preserve all documents containing original signatures that are filed electronically.
-The subscriber shall make those signed originals available for inspection by the Court, the Clerk of the Circuit Court or by other counsel in the case, upon five days’ Notice.
+A. Filers filing an electronic document that requires an original signature certify by so filing that the original signed document exists in the filer’s possession.
+Unless otherwise ordered by the Court, the filer shall maintain and preserve all documents containing original signatures that are filed electronically.
+The filer shall make those signed originals available for inspection by the Court, the Clerk of the Circuit Court or by other counsel in the case, upon five days’ Notice.